ProjectTorreyPines/TGLFNN.jl/README.md

 # TGLFNN.jl

-Run TGLF-NN, GKNN, TJLF, TGLF, and QLGYRO models.
+Run TGLF-NN, GKNN, TGLF, and QLGYRO models.

 For a tutorial on how to run these models, see the [FUSE flux-matcher tutorial](https://github.com/ProjectTorreyPines/FuseExamples/blob/master/fluxmatcher.ipynb).